david-gurley/nomad-vf-plugin/README.md

 ==================

 This project provides support for allocating vfio-pci devices for passthrough to user space proceses - initially focused on QEMU.
+The initial target use case is NICs/SmartNICs.

 Requirements
 ------------